-These units consist of Psychological Operations forces that conduct Military Information Support (MISO), Operations Civil Authorities Information Support, and Military Deception that support abroad range of U.S. political, military, economic and ideological activities used by the U.S. government to secure national objectives.
-MISO units develop, produce and disseminate truthful information to foreign audiences in support of U.S. policies.
+These units consist of Psychological Operations forces that conduct military information support operations, civil authorities information support, and military deception that support a broad range of U.S. political, military, economic and ideological activities used by the government to secure national objectives.
+PSYOP units develop, produce and disseminate truthful information to foreign audiences in support of U.S. policies.